open-telemetry/opentelemetry.io/content/en/docs/collector/architecture.md

       exporters: [otlp, zipkin]
 ```

-The above example defines a pipeline for the traces type of telemetry data,
+The previous example defines a pipeline for the traces type of telemetry data,
 with three receivers, two processors, and three exporters.

 For details of config file format see